-‘General Hospital’ Spoilers: Alexis Says Goodbye To Julian-Is Julexis Done For Good Or Can They Be Fixed?
+‘General Hospital’ Spoilers: Alexis Says Goodbye To Julian, Is Julexis Done For Good Or Can They Be Fixed?

 There comes a time on ABC’s General Hospital when a fan-favorite couple breaks up for good.
 Many relationships start out sizzling hot, but some of them end up eventually fizzling out.
-Alexis Davis and Julian Jerome are one of those couples who have given viewers quite a bit to talk about.
+Alexis Davis and Julian Jerome always give viewers quite a bit to talk about.
 While they used to be a stable pair, that is no longer true.
 It looks like they may be done for good this time.

 Julexis fans were anxiously waiting for a reunion between Julian and Alexis, and they finally got their wish on Tuesday’s episode of General Hospital.
 However, their happiness only lasted for a very short time.
 As reported by Soap Central, Alexis has closed the door to the past, just as she was hoping to do after having a heart-to-heart with Julian.